 The advantages of outsourcing the accounting and bookkeeping services are the following:

-- Professional assistance: access to specialized knowledge, through a team of dedicated experts and financial professionals;
+- Professional assistance: access to specialized knowledge, through a team of dedicated financial professionals;

 - Reduced costs: the company will reduce the labor costs associated with employing a Hong Kong accountant;